 UVM Semester Programs

 These programs are taught by UVM faculty abroad and are only offered during the spring semester.
 Federal financial aid, UVM scholarships, grants, and loans may be eligible to travel with students on these programs.
-For more information, visit the Continuing and Distance Education website.
+Currently, there is only one semester program of this type available, in Costa Rica.
+For more information, visit the UVM Semester in Costa Rica website.

 Exchange programs allow for UVM students to study at an international university and for an international student to take their place at UVM for a semester or year.
 There are two types of exchange programs: UVM bilateral exchange and ISEP exchange.
 The experience is largely the same between these two programs, however the application process is different.